antkudruk/uniformfactory/README.md

 generate uniformed **wrapper** classes.
 Just import and apply
 `byte-buddy-gradle-plugin` and specify your plugin class.

-Here is an example for Gradle
+Here is an example for Gradle:

 ```
 plugins {